 Easy to Startup, Easy to Scale: Shopify

-Overview: During the COVID-19 pandemic, Shopify saw its sales nearly double — according to the Wall Street Journal, surging to $714.3 million in the second quarter of 2020, up from $362 million in the previous year and well beyond analysts’ forecast of $511 million.
-Shopify is second place after WooCommerce in the US with a 20% market share (and around 11% worldwide).
+Shopify is second place after WooCommerce in the US with a 28% market share.
 This is a testament to the user-friendliness of this cloud-hosted, plug-and-play SaaS platform that makes it simple to get a store up and running in a few hours.
 With a wide-range of leading-edge tools and a massive app market full of plugins, Shopify supports growth and scaling, with more customization, lower transaction fees, and more staff accounts available in its enterprise version, Shopify Plus.

 - Free trial available to help you get started